hima-97/ECG-Arrhythmia-Classification/README.md

   maintaining the proportionality between the original and the new sampling rates.
 The annotation points are also adjusted correspondingly to accurately locate R-peaks in the resampled ECG signals.

 ### Heartbeat segmentation
 Heartbeat segmentation entails segmenting ECG signals into individual heartbeats, each representing a single cardiac cycle.
 Such segmentation is crucial for precise feature extraction and effective classification.

 Dataset Division Using Inter-patient Paradigm:
-To ensure a realistic and clinically applicable approach, the dataset, sourced from the MIT-BIH Arrhythmia Database,
-is divided into training and testing sets based on an inter-patient paradigm.
-This division ensures that the model is trained and tested on data from different patients, bolstering its ability to generalize effectively to new, unseen data.
+To ensure a realistic and clinically applicable approach, the dataset is divided into training and testing sets based on an inter-patient paradigm.
+This division ensures that the model is trained and tested on data from different patients, improving its ability to generalize effectively to new, unseen data.

 The 44 recordings are evenly split as follows:
 * Training Set: